Choosing the Best Acoustic Guitar Under $1,000

 Consider Taylor Swift, fan or not, who’s guitar do you think she’s playing?…

 The good news is you can get a great guitar from established manufacturers such as Yamaha, a Martin and Taylor, or any one of the famous brands for $1,000 — this is big money for a guitar, and you have plenty of choices.
-Lucky for you we've uncovered the better gems in this article.
+Lucky for you we’ve uncovered the better gems in this article.
 All you need is a bit of time to go through the list of guitars in their price ranges.
-You could also use this guide to create a list of essentials that make up a good guitar for your tastes.
+You could also use this guide to create a list of essentials that make up a great choice of acoustic guitar for your tastes.

 Sound and design